Sutherland Springs, Texas: History

 Sutherland Springs was platted in 1854, and named after John Sutherland Jr., a pioneer citizen.
 A post office has been in operation at Sutherland Springs since 1851.

 2017 shooting

 On November 5, 2017, Devin Patrick Kelley shot 26 people dead and injured 22 at the community's First Baptist Church.
 The gunfire was heard by Stephen Willeford, a church neighbor and former NRA instructor, who grabbed his weapon and ran toward the scene barefoot.
 Willeford seriously wounded Kelley in a rapid exchange of gunfire, then corralled a nearby car and chased Kelley as he tried to flee the scene in his truck.
 After a high-speed chase, Kelley succumbed to a self-inflicted gunshot wound to the head.
 He was found dead in a roadside ditch.
-It was the deadliest mass shooting in Texas history and the fifth deadliest mass shooting in the history of the United States.
+It was the deadliest mass shooting in Texas history, surpassing the Luby's shooting in October 1991 and the fifth deadliest mass shooting in the history of the United States.

 Geography

 Old Sutherland Springs occupies a portion of the south bank of Cibolo Creek, with New Sutherland Springs (which is mostly in ruins) on the north bank of the creek.